regenwatchdog/regenwatchdog.github.io/_estates/bexley/thamesmeadeast.md

 itla: Communities First
 total: 596
 developer: Peabody
+ballot: Approved
+planning: Pending
 ---
-596 homes are earmarked for demolition on the Lesnes estate (part of the larger Thamesmead estate) situated in the borough of Bexley.
+596 homes (411 social rent & 185 leasehold) are earmarked for demolition on the Lesnes estate (part of the larger Thamesmead estate) situated in the borough of Bexley.

 This is the second phase of Peabody's redevelopment of the Bexley side of the Thamesmead estate.
 In 2017, Bexley approved the [first phase](/estates/bexley/thamesmeadsouth) highlighted below in orange: